old-willow/sequence_and_prime_numbers/README.md

 sequence_and_prime_numbers
 ==========================

-Find sequence combinations that fits the next rule: the sum of every neighbor number should be a prime number.
+Find sequence combinations that fits the rule: the sum of every neighbor number should be a prime number.